 BOARD OF DIRECTORS

-Leon Worden is president and CEO of SCVTV, Santa Clarita Valley’s public television channels, which provides multimedia services to all education and government agencies and to the 120 nonprofit organizations that serve the Santa Clarita Valley area.
+Leon Worden is president and CEO of SCVTV, Santa Clarita Valley’s public television channels, providing multimedia services to all education and government agencies and to the 120 nonprofit organizations that serve the Santa Clarita Valley area.
 An SCV resident since 1970, UCLA graduate and award-winning journalist (Associated Press, California Newspaper Publishers Association, National Newspaper Association, Numismatic Literary Guild awards for investigative reporting, business writing, opinion pages, websites), Leon has produced local television programming since 2002 and has served as president of the SCV Historical Society, chairman of the City of Santa Clarita’s Newhall Redevelopment Committee, founding member of the Los Angeles County Small Business Commission and the county’s Ad-Hoc Committee on Homeless Services (SCV), founding member of SCV Habitat for Heroes, founding director of the Friends of Mentryville, and co-creator of the SCV Sheriff Station’s first Haunted Jailhouse.
 Leon established the Old Town Newhall Gazette in 1994 and was editor of The Signal newspaper until 2007, when he left to prepare the reorganization of SCVTV.
 Today, he is chief administrative officer of the Santa Clarita Public Television Authority and manager of SCVTV.com, SCVNews.com, SCV History In Pictures (SCVHistory.com) and other local websites including this one.
+He also serves on the boards of the SCV Historical Society, Friends of Hart Park and Museum, and the Hart School District’s Measure SA Bond Oversight Committee.

 A California native, Jack Infranca was born in Glendale and raised in Los Angeles.
 He earned his B.A. in Accounting and Economics from Claremont Men’s College (now Claremont McKenna College) in 1967.
 During his senior year at CMC, Jack interviewed for and was selected to work as an Auditor Student Trainee with the California State Board of Equalization in its Pasadena office.
 After graduation, he continued with the Board of Equalization starting at the entry level of Tax Auditor 1, and over his career of 38 years, he advanced to positions of increasing responsibility, culminating in his appointment as District Principal Auditor of the Van Nuys District office.
 In that position, he was responsible for a staff of 72 professionals including tax auditors, supervisors and clerical staff.
 In 1981, Jack became a Certified Public Accountant.
 Upon his retirement from the Board of Equalization in 2004, Jack received several honors for his years of state service, including a personal letter of congratulations signed by then-California Gov. Arnold Schwarzenegger.
 Jack has been involved with Rancho Camulos Museum and its operations since 2007 when he first became a volunteer docent.
 He was the museum’s Site Manager in 2008.
 Over the years he has been involved with many of the museum’s ongoing improvement and maintenance projects and fundraising events, and he has gained celebrity status portraying Reginaldo del Valle at living history events.
 Jack resides in the Hasley Canyon area of Castaic with his wife Dianne.